jjerrygo/tools/README.md

 # tools

 ## 1.CuteR
-CuteR is a QR code head potrait generator, it combines your image with QC code which generates QC code with your image as the background.
+CuteR is a QR code generator, it combines your image with QR code which puts link into your image.

-You can find the original version here: https://github.com/chinuno-usami/CuteR
+As a fresh hand of Python, I try to summarize how to use it as my practice of learning.

-As a fresh hand of Python, I try to figure out how to use it as my practice of learning.
+You can find the original project here: https://github.com/chinuno-usami/CuteR

 ### 1.0 Preparation
 There are 2 ways to use it, first is command line with option, second is to run python module.